-This is one of only two tastings we’ve experienced in Napa where part of the tasting was out of the back of a truck.
-Sweet!
-Much of the vineyard was planted in the 1929/1930 growing season by his grandparents and a majority of these original vines remain.
+Tofanelli Winery farms their vineyards primarily on a 40 acre estate set right behind (north of) Sterling Winery and next to Girard Winery.
+Third generation Napa Valley (born in Deer Park) and longtime farmer, Vince Tofanelli carefully tends to these old vines.
+Much of the vineyard was planted in the 1929/1930 growing season by his grandparents Sebastian DiGiulio and Irene DalPorto and a majority of these original vines remain.
+His great grandparents also owned a property near the town of St. Helena.
 This property has been within the family for many years and originally started out with grapes, prunes and walnuts.

 Additionally, the vines are dry farmed- the soil is tilled to 5 or 6 inches in depth which acts as an insulating layer and keeps the deeper soil somewhat moist even throughout the hot summer months.
 If its dry, pick up some of the soil in your hands as we did.
 Its rich and very fertile.
-Tofanelli was never one to to use herbicides and pesticides – they’ve stayed true to their roots so to speak and are among the longest organically farmed vineyards in the valley.
+Tofanelli was never one to use herbicides and pesticides – they’ve stayed true to their roots so to speak and are among the longest organically farmed vineyards in the valley.
 You don’t need to be certified if you know you have been farming organically since day one on a vineyard that is fairly sizable.

-The 2008 Zinfandel shows a lot of fruit on the nose – blackberry, boysenberry – almost a candied fruit characteristic.
+The 2008 Tofanelli Zinfandel shows a lot of fruit on the nose – blackberry, boysenberry – almost a candied fruit characteristic.
 The fruit is focused and rich on the mid palate with lingering notes of both fruit and alcohol on the finish.
 The tannins are more refrained and somewhat delicate.
 The wine is 15.5% alcohol.

 The 2012 Tofanelli Petite Sirah is shows red with purple tinges in the glass with a pronounced floral quality to the bouquet (violets and dried rose petal).
 This wine delivers a richness of flavor yet is also well balanced with acidity and tannin structure.
 The tannins are not course but certainly noticeable – somewhat dry with lingering notes of red cherry and just a hint of mocha/toffee on the finish.